kixe/FieldtypeSelectExtOption/README.md

 FIELDTYPE SELECT EXTERNAL OPTION
 ================================

-Fieldtype which generates the options for a Select Inputfield from *any* table in the database not only PW-Tables or PW-Fields.
+Fieldtype which generates the options for a Select Inputfield from *any* table in *any* (accessible) database not only PW-Tables or PW-Fields.
 Define the source table, columns (to pull value & label) and the preferred Inputfieldtype (Select, Radios, Checkboxes SelectMultiple or ASMSelect) in field settings.
 Access to all values in the corresponding row of the source table via API.
 Frontend safe.

 ## Create a new field
 + # Step 1: Create a new field select fieldtype **SelectExtOption**.